 Every time I pick up a newspaper, get online, turn on a radio or TV, I get news about alternate fuels for turbine aircraft.
-The Blue Angels are flying on alternate fuels; airliners arrived at the Paris Air Show using an alternate fuel.
-Just today I learned that KLM Dutch Airlines will begin using biofuel on some flights as early as this September.
+The Blue Angels are flying on alternate fuels; airliners arrived at the Paris Air Show on alternate fuel.
+Just today I learned that KLM Dutch Airlines will begin using bio fuel on some flights as early as this September.

 Ms. Jean Medina at Air Transport Association (ATA) enlightened me with some facts on this trend.
-Airlines must reduce their “environmental footprint” in the future, and a miracle alternate fuel could be — might be, hopefully will be — the cheapest way to do that.
-She points out that a group of ten airlines working with ATA recently sent a letter to a supplier committing the airlines to buy a suitable alternate fuel in the future.
+Airlines must reduce their “environmental footprint” in the future, and a miracle alternate fuel could be -- might be, hopefully will be -- the cheapest way to do that.
+She pointed out that a group of ten airlines working with ATA recently sent a letter to a supplier committing the airlines to buy a suitable alternate fuel in the future.
 That’s a powerful incentive for the supplier.

 BTW, one big measurement of any alternate fuel will be distance delivered per pound of fuel.
 That will take into consideration the varying weights of different fuels.
 So far, I haven’t seen any hard figures that provide such information.